code-dot-org/code-dot-org/aws/offsite/aurora-snapshots-fargate/README.md

 1. Install Node: `nvm install`
 2. Install packages: `npm install`
 3. Edit "restore-and-verify-backup.js" and any files in "test/"
-4. Run `npm run test` to kick off a test run, or `npm run test-watch` for "--watch" mode.
+4. Run `npm run test` to kick off a test run, or `npm run test:watch` for "--watch" mode.

 ## Deployment